-North Side: Straight in front of launch is the Kart Track.
-Its got a large paved parking lot and a big open dirt area to the west, the LZ is the dirt area to the west, not the parking lot!
-Wind sock should be just to the west or northwest of the large dirt area (check on your way up).
-Do not land in the Kart track parking lot, its a very good thermal generator and has been known to kick off some good ones, the asphalt surface doesn't do your wing any good either.
-Much of the terrain to the west of the large dirt area is usable as well.
-Its not a good idea to approach low over the deep wash that is just south of the Kart Track.
-Its claimed a few victims over the years.
+North Side LZ: Straight in front of launch is the Kart Track.
+Per our agreement with the Phoenix Parks and Recreation Dept., our approved LZ is to the west of the Kart Track parking lot.
+Wind indicator should be installed on the edge of the LZ (check on your way up).
+Do not land in the Kart track parking lot, it is against our agreement and it's a very good thermal generator and has been known to kick strong thermals.
+A secondary bail out LZ is just to the west of the main LZ and is usable as well.
+Do not have final approach over the deep wash that is just south of the Kart Track.
+Valley of the Sun Quarter Midget Association schedule.

-Directions: You pass the landing area on the way to launch, fairly obvious, locked gate.
+Directions: You pass the landing zone on the way to launch, a locked gate on the left side of road.
 Do not park in front of the gate or block the road into the parking lot.
-Contact an AZHPA member before you go and they can open the gate for you, help with parking and rides up to the saddle.
+Closest parking to the LZ is the "Five Tables" area just to the east.

-Restrictions: Don't walk off trail.
-Do not park in, use or land in the Kart Track if any Kart Racing/Practicing is going on.
+Restrictions: Don't walk off trails.
+Do not park in, use or land in the Kart Track.

 Note: Pilots must familiarize themselves with this information before arriving, and this information does not replace the need for an in-person site briefing from a qualified, local pilot or instructor familiar with the area and experienced in flying the site.